McKenzie River (Victoria)

-The McKenzie River is a perennial river of the Bemm River catchment, located in the East Gippsland region of the Australian state of Victoria.
+The McKenzie River is a perennial river of the Bemm River catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 McKenzie River rises below Jungle Hill, part of the Errinundra Plateau, in remote country in the Errinundra National Park, and flows generally south by east, joined by two minor tributaries, before reaching its confluence with the Bemm River, near Bellbird Creek, west of the town of in the Shire of East Gippsland.
 The river descends 274 m over its 15 km course.

 The McKenzie River sub-catchment area is managed by the East Gippsland Catchment Management Authority.

 The river is traversed by the Princes Highway between and Cann River.